rob-blackbourn/jetblack-js-date/manual/README.md

 [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date)
 as a standard built-in object.
-It represents the date as the number of milliseconds since 1 January 1970 UTC, and provides methods to manipulate the date in the local and UTC timezones.The browser currently has no access to the host's timezone database.
+It represents the date as the number of milliseconds since 1 January 1970 UTC, and provides methods to manipulate the date in the local and UTC timezones.

 This library provides two things: